 Lesson Plan - Get It!

-3. Now it’s time to learn how to display data on a line graph.
+Being able to read and interpret line graphs is important, but it's also important to be able to display data on a line graph.
 Watch the following video to learn how to create a line graph by hand.

-Answer the following questions as you watch the video:
+Answer the following questions as you watch the next video:

 What are line graphs good for?

 What are the elements or parts of a line graph?

 What is the title for?

 What is the Y-axis (vertical axis) used for?

 What is the X-axis (horizontal axis) used for?